-Planning and control for uncertain contact sys- tems is challenging as it is not clear how to propagate uncertainty for planning.
-Contact-rich tasks can be modeled efficiently using complementarity constraints among other tech- niques.
-In this paper, we present a stochastic optimization technique with chance constraints for systems with stochastic complementarity constraints.
+Planning and control for uncertain contact systems is challenging as it is not clear how to propagate uncertainty for planning.
 We use a particle filter-based approach to propagate moments for stochastic complementarity system.
-To circumvent the issues of open-loop chance con- strained planning, we propose a contact-aware controller for covariance steering of the complementarity system.
-Our opti- mization problem is formulated as Non-Linear Programming (NLP) using bilevel optimization.
-We present an important- particle algorithm for numerical efficiency for the underlying control problem.
-We verify that our contact-aware closed-loop controller is able to steer the covariance of the states under stochastic contact-rich tasks.
+To circumvent the issues of open-loop chance constrained planning, we propose a contact-aware controller for covariance steering of the complementarity system.
+Our optimization problem is formulated as Non-Linear Programming (NLP) using bilevel optimization.
+We verify that our contact-aware controller is able to steer the covariance of the states for stochastic contact- rich tasks.